HesbonKyp/HesbonKyp/README.md

 ## What I'm working on

-- 🔨 A privacy-focused journaling PWA (MSc coursework).
+- ✍️ Writing about software engineering, cybersecurity, and AI on [Substack](https://hesbonkyp.substack.com).
-- ✍️ Writing about software engineering, cybersecurity, and AI on Substack.
+- - **Available for full-time roles** as a Full-Stack / Software Engineer.

 ## Get in touch